Senior Curriculum

 KS3

-At Key Stage 3, pupils have a double lesson every week on a half termly rotation with Food and Nutrition.
-Pupils work through themed units, exploring the history of theatre through a range of stimuli.
+In Year 7 and 8, pupils have a double lesson every week which carousels with Dance.
+In Year 9, pupils have a double lesson every week on a half termly rotation with Food and Nutrition.
+Schemes of learning move through themed units, exploring the history of theatre through a range of stimuli.
 We use scripts, pictures, music and history to create pieces.
-Pupils will explore Shakespeare, Greek theatre, superheroes, dystopias, fairy tales and many things in between.
-They work in a range of styles including voiceovers, physical theatre, and naturalism.
+Pupils explore Shakespeare, Greek theatre, Commedia, dystopias, fairy tales and many things in between.
+They work in a range of styles including naturalism, physical theatre, and political theatre.
 Pupils also look at how light and sound can affect atmosphere, and use the facilities in the Drama Studio to explore these further.
-We also study live theatre, analysing story and performance in professional productions.
+Students additionally appreciate live theatre, analysing story and performance in professional productions.

 GCSE

-At GCSE, we follow the AQA syllabus.
-The GCSE course comprises three modules.
+At GCSE, we follow the EDUQAS syllabus.
+The GCSE course comprises three components.

 WIDER LEARNING OPPORTUNITIES